Possibilities & Limitations of Rural Telemedicine and What Tech Solutions to Implement

 Limitations and Disadvantages of Telemedicine in Rural Areas

-While telemedicine offers numerous benefits, its implementation also entails challenges for patients and providers, particularly in rural areas.
+While telemedicine is a blessing for many patients in rural areas and providers who aim to serve them, it still entails challenges.
 You must consider them while implementing telehealth for rural areas to make the services more accessible and convenient.

 Limitations for Patients